We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- People can deliver insulin from anywhere using a smartphone-like Personal Diabetes Manager device.
+- insulin deliverable from anywhere using a smartphone-like Personal Diabetes Manager device

-- It suits people with either type 1 or type 2 diabetes.
+- suitable people with type 1 or type 2 diabetes

 Best slim design: t:slim X2

-- Standout features: It integrates easily with smartphones and CGMs.
+- Standout features: integrates easily with smartphones and CGMs

 This pump from Tandem has a slim design.
-The company claims it is 38% smaller than competitors’ products.
+The company claims it is 38% smaller than competitor products.

 Additional features include:

-- When people use it with the CGM, they can choose from two predictive technologies.
+- when people use it with the CGM, two predictive technologies are available

 Best for portability: Dana Diabecare IIS

-- Standout features: The product is small, lightweight, more cost-effective, and preset meal boluses.
+- Standout features: small, lightweight, more cost-effective, and has preset meal boluses

 According to the company, at half the weight and size of comparable insulin pumps, the Dana Diabecare IIS is a comfortable and affordable tool for managing diabetes.

-Its small size and weight make the product a good choice for those looking for portability.
-The reservoir and infusion set should be changed at least every 72 hours.
+Its small size and weight make the product a suitable choice for those looking for portability.
+A person needs to change the reservoir and infusion set at least every 72 hours.